Should the Timing of Inspections be Predictable?

 \section{Introduction}

-Inspections are widely used to reveal information about agents' otherwise unobserved actions.
-Venture capital investors conduct financial audits to ensure that entrepreneurs do not divert funds for private gain.
-Research grants are extended only after researchers pass intermediate reviews.
-Workers operating expensive machinery or risky technology undergo checks to ensure their compliance with safety regulations.
-Financial institutions are stress-tested to confirm that they are properly managing their risk.\footnote{Almost all economic activity involves inspections in some form, conducted either within organizations or by external auditors.
-In 2017, the four accounting firms Deloitte, EY, KPMG, and PwC earned over 47 billion dollars from auditing alone \citep{economist2018audit}.} Research grants are extended only after researchers pass intermediate reviews.
+Inspections are widely used to provide incentives within long-term relationships.
+Venture capital investors conduct financial audits to ensure that entrepreneurs do not divert funds for private benefits.\footnote{In 2017, the four accounting firms Deloitte, EY, KPMG, and PwC earned over 47 billion dollars from auditing alone \citep{economist2018audit}.} Research grants are extended only after researchers pass intermediate reviews.
 Firms and workers are inspected to ensure their compliance with health, safety, and environmental regulations.

 Some inspections occur at pre-announced times; others are surprises.
 In this paper, we study the optimal timing of costly inspections in a dynamic moral hazard setting.
 We show how the nature of the agent's task and the inspection technology determine whether predictable or random inspections are optimal.
 Under our main inspection technology, we establish the following.
-If the agent's main task is \emph{innovation}---think of an entrepreneur in a start-up investing to achieve a breakthrough---then predictable inspections are optimal.\footnote{It is common for venture capitalists to disburse funds in stages after checking, at pre-announced dates, that the entrepreneur has invested previous funds appropriately; see \citet[p.~5]{gompers1999venture}.}
+If the agent's main task is \emph{innovation}---think of an entrepreneur in a start-up working toward a technological breakthrough---then predictable inspections are always optimal.
+If the agent's main task is \emph{maintenance}---think of a worker following safety guidelines to prevent an accident (breakdown)---then random inspections are typically optimal.

-If the agent's main task is \emph{maintenance}---think of a financial institution managing its risk to avoid a breakdown (default)---then random inspections are optimal.\footnote{The U.S. Occupational Safety and Health Act mandates inspections to make sure that workplaces are ``free from hazards that are causing or are likely to cause death or serious physical harm''\defcitealias{CFR1903}{OSHA, 1971}\citepalias[][\S 1903.1]{CFR1903}.
-Under the act, providing advance notice of inspections is explicitly prohibited, unless inspections require workplaces to make special preparations.
-In order to focus on incentive provision, we abstract from institutional factors that may require predictable inspections.} While ``maintenance lacks the glamour of innovation,'' economies tend to spend more on ``fighting decay'' than on research and development \citep{economist2018Innovation}.
+We analyze the following continuous-time model.
+A principal hires an agent to work on a long-term project that culminates in a breakthrough or a breakdown.
+At each instant, the agent privately works or shirks.\footnote{Depending on the application, shirking represents an unproductive (or even fraudulent) activity, such as diverting funds.} Work increases the arrival rate of breakthroughs and decreases the arrival rate of breakdowns.
+During the project, the agent's flow payoff depends on whether he works or shirks.
+At the end of the project, the agent's continuation payoff depends on whether the project ended in a breakthrough or a breakdown.
+To make the inspection problem nontrivial, we assume that in the absence of inspections, the agent strictly prefers shirking to working.